ZviBaratz/phd/src/book/chapters/labbing/methods.md

 {{DRF}} (see https://www.django-rest-framework.org/) was used to generate a {{REST}} {{API}} for the application, exposing comprehensive database management and querying capabilities using simple web requests.
 In addition, returning generic, {{JSON}}-encoded responses enables flexible interaction with any number of external services or independent user interfaces.

+(labbing:methods:backend:django:application-server)=
+### Application Server

+An application server is used to translate {{HTTP}} requests between the web server (i.e. the machine running the web application) and the web application. {{gunicorn}} (see https://gunicorn.org/) is a free and open-source {{WSGI}} {{HTTP}} server commonly used for this purpose.
+It is fast, secure, highly configurable, and simple to use.

+(labbing:methods:backend:django:web-server)=
+### Web Server

+{{NGINX}} (see https://www.nginx.com/) is an open-source high-performance web server, reverse proxy, load balancer, and more.
+It is used as an intermediary between the web application and incoming requests and serves the returned static content.
+In also enables secure access over {{HTTPS}} using a {{TLS}} certificate.

 (labbing:methods:backend:database)=
 ## Database